nblxa/turntables/JDBC.md

 ## MySQL

-To use Turntables with MySQL, you will need to have the following additional dependencies in your Maven project:
+To use Turntables with MySQL, you will need to have the following additional dependency in your Maven project:

 ```xml
 <dependency>